Skip to content

 Almandine garnet

-The almandine garnet is the most common stone on this list, so it's highly accessible.
-In most cases, it contains less iron and more magnesium, resulting in a deep, rich red colouring.
-However, the garnet almandine can also be black sometimes, resulting in an incredibly striking gemstone.
+The almandine red garnet is the most common stone on this list, so it's highly accessible.
+It usually contains less iron and more magnesium, resulting in a deep, rich red colouring.
+However, the garnet almandine can be black sometimes, resulting in an incredibly striking gemstone.
 It may also exhibit hints of purple or brown.

 While almandine is faceted when the stone offers sufficient clarity, it's also turned into cabochons frequently.
-The almandine gem is referred to as a carbuncle when it's shaped in that fashion.
+The almandine gem is called a carbuncle when shaped in that fashion.

 8. Pyrope